Eat more consciously

 If you still want to eat meat once in a while that is okey, just make sure to choose Swedish meat from grazing cows which actually help more than they harm the environment and see it as a luxury.
 If you or someone you know is a hunter, wild meat from hunted approved animals is also a good option.

 Today our food gets transported ridiculous distances, often back and forward before eventually ending up in the supermarkets.
-These transports have a severe impact on the environment, only so that we can eat mango or avocado all year around.
-There are ways to avoid this that doesn’t only include stop buying fruits from the other side of the planet.
+These transports have a severe impact on the environment.
+Most fruits and vegetables does not grow naturally all year around, all though we can find most of them every day in our supermarkets.

-You can also turn to stores that take in more local products and look for these products when you are shopping.
-Another option, for the ones that are not afraid to get their hands a bit dirty, is to start growing some vegetables, herbs, mushrooms and sprouts in your own home, garden or through urban gardening.
-(Read more about this in the free time section).
+If you have the possibility, growing your own veggies and fruit is a super good way to stay to the season and avoid the co2 emissions from transport and energy use.
+There is plenty of different products you can start growing, like numerous different vegetables, herbs, mushrooms and sprouts directly in your own home, garden or through urban gardening.
+Read more about this in the free time section.
 It is a very rewarding feeling to be able to cook out of your own veggies and it might very well reduce stress.

 Improve your cooking skills by making more dishes on your own.
 Here are several things you can start doing, press the links to get more instructions.

-Today 88 million tonnesof food is being thrown away in EU per year.
+Today 88 million tonnes of food is being thrown away in EU per year.
 Most of this food is as good as any other food but due to bad habits and miss information it gets tossed in the trash any way.
-The things you can do in your own home to minimize food waste is:
+The things you can do in your own home to minimize food waste are: